Vitalij1345/Project01_WebScraping/README.md

 # WEB SCRAPING PROJECT

-This project is a web scraping tool that extracts job listings from **[cvbankas.lt](https://www.cvbankas.lt/?padalinys%5B%5D=88&keyw=)**.
+This project is a web scraping tool designed to extract job listings from **[cvbankas.lt](https://www.cvbankas.lt/?padalinys%5B%5D=88&keyw=)**.
+The scraping process involves navigating to job listings, extracting relevant data, and then returning to repeat the process for each job on the page.
+Once all jobs on a page have been processed, the tool proceeds to the next page, continuing until all jobs from all pages have been extracted.

-It utilizes Selenium for web automation and CSVWriter to save the scraped data to a CSV file.
+The project employs Selenium for web automation, allowing for dynamic interaction with the website, and utilizes CSVWriter to organize and save the scraped data into a CSV file.

+This iterative approach ensures comprehensive data extraction across multiple pages, providing a thorough collection of job listings from the specified website.

 ## FEATURES